rifaterdemsahin/assesment/video_script.md

 **"The old world wanted 'I-shaped' experts—one trick ponies.
 The AI world needs X-Shaped builders.
 They connect dots.
 They bridge DevOps and ML.
 They are the All-Terrain workforce."**

 **"Assess to find the path.
 Train to get the skills.
 Workshop to build the future.
 That's the ATW protocol.
 Get in the car."**

+**🎨 Image Prompt (The Team):** `A diverse team of futuristic engineers in racing suits standing proudly on a mountain peak next to a muddy, high-tech rover vehicle, looking at a sunrise, golden hour lighting, cinematic shot.`

 ---